You are here

 - Does the solicitation indicate that any of the following will be included in the eventual award: approval prior to publication, export control restrictions, restrictions on access or participation of foreign nationals, or a U.S. government security classification/clearance?

 Prior to accepting an award, ORSP negotiates with sponsors to remove any initial contract language and terms that restricts publication or project personnel.
-The Office of Technology Transfer conducts similar negotiations for material transfer agreements (MTAs).
+U-M Innovation Partnerships conducts similar negotiations for material transfer agreements (MTAs).
 If accepted, these restrictions override the fundamental research exception (FRE) and result in the research or research activity being subject to export controls.

 Even when publication and personnel restrictions are removed, your research or research activity may be subject to export controls if it involves items, materials, technology, and/or information on ITAR’s United States Munitions List (USML) or EAR’s Commerce Control List (CCL).
 This includes travelling internationally with these items or information.